Fingertips/FTFontSelector/README.md

 The one exposed class that you need to work with is `FTFontSelectorController`.
 This class is a self contained `UINavigationController` subclass that provides all the required features.

-To use it on the iPhone, it’s common to add the controller instance as a child view controller in the same place that the keyboard is normally shown.
-On iPad it’s common to show the controller in a `UIPopoverController`.

-See the example app in `Project` for examples on both devices.
-Note that the iPhone version uses a bit of a hack by adding the view to the `UITextView`’s `inputView`.
-In Pages the keyboard is actually dismissed beforehand, so keep this in mind.

 ## Installation